The Non-Gaussian Weak-Lensing Likelihood: A Multivariate Copula Construction and Impact on Cosmological Constraints: Application to Weak Lensing Surveys

 \subsubsection{Two-Dimensional Parameter Space}

 In this section, we present posteriors in a two-dimensional parameter space, namely $\omegam$ and $S_8$.
 All other parameters are fixed to their fiducial values.
 As in the one-dimensional results on $S_8$, we compute the two-dimensional posteriors by evaluating the likelihood on an evenly spaced grid in parameter space.
 Priors are adopted as noted in \cref{tab:cosmo_params}, where the ranges of the $S_8$ priors are adapted to resolve each posterior well.
-Throughout this section, we use only exact marginals, i.e. none are replaced by Gaussian marginals, as the computational cost is manageable in this setup.
+Throughout this section, we use only exact marginals, i.e. none are replaced by fully Gaussian marginals, as the computational cost is manageable in this setup.
+For computational feasibility, the exact marginals themselves are computed using an exact treatment up to $\ell_{\mathrm{exact}} = 20$, with higher multipoles incorporated through the convolution described in Sec.~\ref{sec:app_nongaussianmarginals}.
+This threshold is on the low side for a \SI{1000}{\sqd} mask but sufficient for a \SI{10000}{\sqd} mask \citepalias[see][]{oehl2025a}.
+This means that differences in the posteriors could be exacerbated by taking the $\ell_{\mathrm{exact}}$ threshold to a higher multipole moment.

 We also include shape noise here, since we are no longer comparing to the previous one-dimensional results but instead aim to assess the impact of the likelihood choice on realistic posteriors.
 Specifically, we add shape noise corresponding to a galaxy number density of $n_{\mathrm{gal}} = \SI{1.21}{\per \arcmin \squared}$ per redshift bin and an ellipticity dispersion of $\sigma_{\epsilon,1/2} = 0.28$ per component, consistent with KiDS-1000 \citep{giblin2021a} and broadly comparable to expected LSST Year~1 data for a single redshift bin.